Kate777-hue/Kate777-hue/README.md

 ## Hi there 👋
-I am Kate Carr
+I am Kate Carr.
-I am a data scientist passionate about using **machine learning** and **natural language processing** to solve real-world problems.
+A data scientist passionate about using **machine learning** and **natural language processing** to solve real-world problems.
 I work with both **R** and **Python**, and my interests span across predictive modeling, financial and medical applications, and knowledge-augmented systems.

 ### 🔍 Current Interests
 - 🔎 **Retrieval-Augmented Generation (RAG)** (project in progress!)